OLD-itdev161-fa2023/sherise-prusinski-p2/README.md

 The structure of the project is primarily :
 1) back-end    NodeJS, Express and MongoDB based REST APIs
-2) front-end   ReactJS based Web UI
+2) front-end   ReactJS based componentized Web UI

 back-end will provide the following REST APIs :
 1) POST   /api/tasks       Adding a new task